rust-lang-ru/book/rustbook-en/src/ch13-02-iterators.md

 To fix this warning and consume the iterator, we’ll use the `collect` method, which we used in Chapter 12 with `env::args` in Listing 12-1.
-This method consumes the iterator and collects the resulting values into a collection data type.
+This method consumes the iterator and collects the resultant values into a collection data type.

 In Listing 13-15, we collect the results of iterating over the iterator that’s returned from the call to `map` into a vector.
-This vector will end up containing each item from the original vector incremented by 1.
+This vector will end up containing each item from the original vector, incremented by 1.

 <Listing number="13-15" file-name="src/main.rs" caption="Calling the `map` method to create a new iterator and then calling the `collect` method to consume the new iterator and create a vector">